iitp-ppi/DeepFoldPublic/README.md

 ```

 - If you want to enable deterministic mode (for validation) add `--deterministic` flag.
+- You can fix feature processing random seed with `-data_random_seed` option.
 - You can determine how many GPUs to use with `-nt` flags and `NVIDIA_VISIBLE_DEVICES` environmental variable.

 ### About NCCL